State guide

 Georgia

-Use the Georgia page when Florida hands off to the coastal gateway chapter.
+Use the Georgia chapter when Florida hands off to the coastal gateway chapter.

 Build the approach